Interstate 78 in New Jersey: History

-The section of freeway between CR 525 and Drift Road (exit 41) in Watchung was completed in 1974.
-The section from Drift Road to Route 24 (exit 48) in Springfield Township was delayed because of environmental impacts to the Watchung Reservation.
-In order to mitigate opposition to the original plan, that was shifted closer to the northern edge of the Reservation, which required extensive cuts into the Second Watchung Mountain.
+The section of freeway between Martinsville Road (CR 525) and Drift Road/Dale Road (exit 41) in Watchung was completed in 1974.
+The section from Drift Road/Dale Road to Route 24 (exit 48) in Springfield was delayed because of environmental impacts to the Watchung Reservation.
+In order to mitigate opposition to the original plan, that was shifted closer to the northern edge of the reservation, which required extensive cuts into the Second Watchung Mountain.
 Extra land was added to the Nikesite Road overpass and a separate elevated wildlife crossing was built to allow for animal migration.
-The road was also designed to use a narrower right-of-way with no median strip and just a Jersey barrier dividing the highway, to minimize the amount of rock to be removed.
+The road was also designed to use a narrower right-of-way with no median strip and just a jersey barrier dividing the highway, to minimize the amount of rock to be removed.
 This stretch of I-78 opened in 1986.

 A section of I-78 in Newark was closed off in August 1989 when a debris pile under a bridge caught fire and damaged the elevated highway.
 The road was opened nine days after the fire occurred.
 The westernmost section of I-78 in New Jersey opened in November 1989 after a more northerly alignment along present day US 22 through Phillipsburg was rejected due to community opposition.
 This led to I-78 being rerouted to the south of the Lehigh Valley in Pennsylvania and New Jersey.
 The additional length of roadway that resulted from this rerouting is the reason exit numbers 3 through 52 (which were assigned before this westernmost section opened) are mismatched by approximately 1 mi when compared to their corresponding milemarker.

 I-78, like many other highways in New Jersey, once had solar powered emergency callboxes every 1 mi, however, with the advent of cellphones, the usage of these callboxes became extremely limited.
-To save on maintenance costs, the NJDOT removed these call boxes in 2005.
+To save on maintenance costs, NJDOT removed these call boxes in 2005.